HL7/Vulcan-schedule-ig/input/pagecontent/ip-administration.md

 * define a pre-dose vitals assessment
 * for a Pharmacokinetic study define precise pre- and post-administration activities
 * define that patient is randomised before receiving study IP
+* understand whether IP administration was a continuous dosing interval or intermittant

 # Research